Search This Blog

 Speech

 The Roman world's greatest orator Cicero championed a return to the traditional republican government.
-Following Julius Caesar's death, launched a series of attacks on Mark Antony in a series of speeches in the ensuing power struggle.
+Following Julius Caesar's death, he launched a series of attacks on Mark Antony in a series of speeches in the ensuing power struggle.
 Mark Antony had him beheaded in 43 BC.

 The four gospels record several of Jesus' speeches The Sermon on the Mount is the longest continuous section of Christ speaking found in the New Testament.
 A collection of sayings and teachings of Christ found in the Gospel of Matthew it takes place relatively early in the Ministry of Jesus after he has been baptized by John the Baptist and preached in Galilee.
 It contains many of the basic tenets of the Christian faith including the Lord's Prayer.